phlalx/sawadee/README.md

 * [BEP 10, Extension Protocol](http://bittorrent.org/beps/bep_0010.html]),
 * [BEP 20, Peer ID conventions](http://bittorrent.org/beps/bep_0020.html).

-They are mostly implemented but a few things are missing:
+They are partly implemented.
+A few things are missing:
 * An *unchoking* strategy.
 Currently, we unchoke every interested peers, but we should limit their number and pick them according to some *merit* metric,
 * dealing with end of download (request the same blocks to different peers).
 * correctly implementing the DHT table (in particular the *bucket* and *token* mechanism).

-Before anything else, the tests should be improved.
-Different parts of the system can be tested separately, in particular:
+Before anything else, testing should be improved and target better different parts of the system.
 * the DHT,
 * the peer wire protocol (with simple torrents),
 * the metadata extension.

 The code can certainly be improved.
-* many TODOs in the code (mostly little improvements or things to check).
+* many TODOs in the code...
 * improve traces.
 Need more consistency in the trace messages.
 * improve error management.
 Need more consistency in error handling depending on the sources of errors ( badly behaved remote peers, fatal errors, assert that could be recovered)
 * review possible fd and memory leaks, race conditions with pipe closing.
-* buffer allocation.
+* make better use of buffers

 ## Resources